junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Sometimes penicillin does not work against an infection it would normally control.

-This may be because the bacteria have become resistant, so that penicillin no longer harms them (see p.
-58).
+This may be because the bacteria have become resistant, so that penicillin no longer harms them (see [page 58](#page-58)).

 Nowadays, infections that are at times resistant to penicillin include impetigo, sores on the skin with pus, respiratory infections, breast infections (mastitis) and infections of the bone (osteomyelitis).